vuxcode/we1-project-feliciaalice/bug-list.md

 4. I wanted to change the background picture on my contact-form & it didn't work out until I added my whole <form> into a <section>.
 When I did it looked right.

 5. I tried to change the background on my Checklist-page & figured out that I had to create a new class, so everything wouldn't get distorted, also since I couldn't use div in the CSS, since I also used a div element in the header.

+6. Tried running my website in Lighthouse for the first time & it did not score as high as I wished.
+So I have a few things I need to correct.
+1) Higher contrast in the colors.
+2) <meta name="viewport"> tag 3) smaller images and 4) alt attributes on images & a few more small details.

+7.